The Ulter Hall Logo.

 This latest intervention is a great example of how thoughtful stewardship can honour the past and elevate the city for everyone.

-For more information on restoration projects around the Linen Quarter, visit linenquarter.org/events.
+For more information on restoration projects around the Linen Quarter, visit linenquarter.org.

 Related Articles